Splitting of a gap in the bulk of the spectrum of random matrices: Introduction

+In this paper we study the transition between the single interval formula \eqref{1 gap formula} and the two-interval formula \eqref{2 gap formula int}.
+We obtain an explicit expression (up to the decreasing terms in the expansion of $\log P_s(A)$) for the asymptotics in the regime where the length $\ell$ of the interval between the gaps decreases sufficiently fast (slightly faster than $1/s$: see below) as $s\to\infty$.
+On the other hand we show that the asymptotics of \cite{DIZ}, obtained for fixed gaps, can be extended (with proper adjustments) to the regime when $\ell$ is no longer fixed but decreases sufficiently slowly as $s\to\infty$.
+These two regimes overlap.
+Thus our analysis provides uniform asymptotics for the whole transition.
+Note, however, that since the constant in \eqref{2 gap formula int} is not determined, the expression for the asymptotics in the second regime is not fully explicit.
+Obtaining an explicit expression for these asymptotics and establishing the constant in \eqref{2 gap formula int} is a separate problem and we plan to address it in future work.

-In this paper we begin a study of the transition between the single interval formula \eqref{1 gap formula} and the two-interval formula \eqref{2 gap formula}.
-Namely, we describe the regime between a single interval and $|\alpha_2-\beta_1|$ sufficiently small depending on $s$, asymptotically as $s\to \infty$.
-This transition resembles the study of the birth of a cut -- the emergence of an extra interval of support of the limiting eigenvalue density in the unitary ensemble: asymptotics for the correlation kernel of the eigenvalues in that case were obtained independently by Bertola \& Lee \cite{BertolaLee}, Claeys \cite{Claeys}, Mo \cite{Mo}.
+The initial phase of the transition between \eqref{1 gap formula} and \eqref{2 gap formula int} resembles the birth of a cut --- emergence of an extra interval of support of the limiting eigenvalue density in a unitary ensemble of random matrices: asymptotics for the correlation kernel of the eigenvalues in that case were obtained independently by Bertola \& Lee \cite{BertolaLee}, Claeys \cite{Claeys}, Mo \cite{Mo}.
+From the technical point of view, our analysis is very different as we are dealing with so-called hard edges rather than soft edges in \cite{BertolaLee,Claeys,Mo} and in the context of a different model, so both the g-function needed in the analysis and the local parametrix are different.
+Moreover, the works \cite{BertolaLee,Claeys,Mo} deal with correlation kernels and not determinants.

 Consider the Toeplitz determinant whose symbol $f(z)$ is the characteristic function of a subset $J$ of the unit circle $C$:

 where integration is in the positive direction around the unit circle.
 The proofs of the expansion \eqref{1 gap formula} including the constant term $c_0$ in \cite{DIKZ,K04} were based on an analysis of the Toeplitz determinant $D_n(J_2)$ where $J_2$ is an arc of the unit circle